RedisLabs/redisraft/docs/Development.md

 ### Overview

-A single `RAFT` command is implemented as a prefix command for users to submit requests to the Raft log.
+A single `RAFT` command is implemented as a prefix command for clients to submit requests to the Raft log.

 This triggers the following series of events:

-1. The command is appended to the local Raft log (in memory cache and file).
+1. The command is appended as an entry to the local Raft log (in-memory cache and file).
 2. The log is replicated to the majority of cluster members.
-This is done by the Raft module communicating with the other Raft modules using module-specific commands.
+The RedisRaft module uses module-specific commands against other nodes to accomplish this.
-3. When a majority has been reached and Raft determines the entry can be committed, it is executed locally as a regular Redis command and the response is sent to the user.
+3. Once the log has been replicated to a majority of nodes and RedisRaft determines that the entry can be committed, then the command is executed locally on all nodes as a regular Redis command, and the response is sent to the user.

-Raft communication between cluster members is handled by `RAFT.AE` and `RAFT.REQUESTVOTE` commands which are also implemented by the module.
+Raft communication between cluster members is handled by `RAFT.AE` and `RAFT.REQUESTVOTE` commands, which are also implemented by the RedisRaft module.

-The module starts a background thread which handles all Raft related tasks, such
+The module starts a background thread which handles all Raft-related tasks, such
 as:
-* Maintain connections with all cluster members
+* Maintaining connections with all cluster members
-* Periodically send heartbeats (leader) or initiate vote if heartbeats are not seen (follower/candidate).
+* Periodically sending heartbeats (leader) or initiating an election if heartbeats are not seen (follower/candidate).
-* Process committed entries (deliver to Redis through a thread safe context)
+* Processing committed entries (delivering to Redis in a thread-safe context)

-All received Raft commands are placed on a queue and handled by the Raft thread itself, using the blocking API and a thread safe context.
+All received Raft commands are placed on a queue and handled by the Raft thread itself, using the blocking API and a thread-safe context.

 ### Node Membership